MichalOpoka/ecfr/cfr/title-10-Energy/chapter-III-Department-Energy/part-712-Human-Reliability-Program/subpart-A-Establishment-Procedures-Human-Reliability-Program/subjectgroup-ECFR9082c8ac8bc04c7-Procedures/section-712.13.md

 ##### § 712.13 Supervisory review. #####

-(a) The supervisor must ensure that each HRP candidate and each individual occupying an HRP position but not yet HRP certified, executes the appropriate HRP releases, acknowledgments, and waivers.
+(a) The supervisor must ensure that each HRP candidate and each individual occupying an HRP position but not yet HRP certified executes the appropriate HRP releases, acknowledgments, and waivers.
 If these documents are not executed:

 (1) The request for HRP certification may not be further processed until these requirements are completed; and

 (2) The individual is immediately removed from the position.

-(b) Each supervisor of HRP-certified personnel must conduct an annual review of each HRP-certified individual during which the supervisor must evaluate information (including security concerns) relevant to the individual's suitability to perform HRP tasks in a reliable and safe manner.
+(b) Each supervisor of HRP-certified personnel must conduct an annual review of each HRP-certified individual during which the supervisor must evaluate information, based on his or her personal knowledge that is relevant to the individual's suitability to perform HRP tasks in a reliable and safe manner.

 (c) The supervisor must report any concerns resulting from his or her review to the appropriate HRP management official.
 Types of behavior and conditions that would indicate a concern include, but are not limited to: